amderoos/deBif/cran-comments.md

 ## Changes since last update

 Minor bugs fixed.
-Changed all calls to sprintf() in the C code to snprintf(), as sprintf() is deprecated
+Changed all calls to sprintf() in the C code to snprintf(), as sprintf() is deprecated Corrected a function declaration without a prototype which is deprecated in all versions of C